Review of 2019 Medical Office Software

 Updox offers several benefits for healthcare organizations, including integration with EHRs like PracticeSuite.
 This communication software offers appointment scheduling, a patient portal, secure direct messaging, and other handy features.

 It is also a HIPAA-compliant solution.
 Unlike Microsoft, Google G-Suite, and other similar software programs, Updox is designed specifically for medical practices.
-However, it can also prove a little redundant, as many of its features are found in an EHR.

 The company has received several security certifications, and the software boasts Electronic Healthcare Network Accreditation Commission (EHNAC) accreditation.
 Updox uses specific security measures for each of its modules, with the most stringent guidelines applied to communication apps, such as direct messaging.

-Most practice managers understand the value of the cloud.
+Modern practice managers understand the value of the cloud.
 They use cloud-based EHRs like PracticeSuite because of their reliability and security, and they also want to store their documents in the cloud.
 Services like Box allow you to do just that.

 Box boasts an excellent uptime ratio, an integrated mobile app, multi-tiered permissions options for increased security, convenient reporting features, and the ability to share files securely.